armele/mctradepost-retro/README.md

 #### Pet Shop
 The Pet Shop is where the Animal Trainer raises and trains pets for the colony.
 These pets can take on useful tasks.

-Currently the only pet is a Pet Wolf, and the only task these pets perform is herding animals.
-You can assign the pet to a herding building and they will collect the appropriate animals in the area and herd them towards the assigned work building.
+Currently the only pets are a Pet Wolf and Pet Fox, and the only task these pets perform is herding animals (using the Trough pet working block) or scaveging for mushrooms (using the Mushroom Scavenge Base working block).
+You can assign the pet to a working location in the Pet Assignment tab of the Pet Shop.
+Herding pets will collect the appropriate animals in the area and herd them towards the assigned work building.
+Scavenging pets will forage for mushrooms and deposit them in their work block.
 Future releases will increase the number and variety of pets and pet tasks.

 ### Jobs